noyo0/pands-project/ReadMe.md

 #### (Program menu: 5.) - Output saved in **condmeans.png**

 The "Conditional Means" (condmeans.png) plot is a direct reutilisation of a sample plot from the seaborn plot gallery.
 It is combining a strip plot for each of the flower measurement values and point plot for each of the means figures for each of the values grouped by species.
-The chart indicates the distinction of Iris-setosa values once agin but it doesn't reveal additional information about the data, certainly can't assist with the distinction of the other two species.
+The chart indicates the distinction of Iris-setosa values once again but it doesn't reveal additional information about the data, certainly can't assist with the distinction of the other two species.

 ### Correlation - Heatmap
 #### (Program menu: 6.) - Output saved in **heatmap.png**

 Correlation between the different columns of the data can be calculated using pandas .corr() function which using the Pearson method as default. (ref: https://zion-oladiran.medium.com/exploratory-data-analysis-iris-dataset-68897497b120)
 The Pearson correlation coefficient, that falls between -1 and 1, measures linear correlation.
 A coefficient of 1 indicates positive correlation, while a coefficient of -1 indicates negative correlation.
 A coefficient of 0 means that the two variables likely have no effect on each other. (ref: https://www.scribbr.com/statistics/pearson-correlation-coefficient/#:~:text=The%20Pearson%20correlation%20coefficient%20(r,the%20relationship%20between%20two%20variables.)
-The resulting correlation matrix is displayed in terminal output however, a graphical representation of the matrix would help recognisding relevant patterns in the data.
+The resulting correlation matrix is displayed in terminal output however, a graphical representation of the matrix would help recognising relevant patterns in the data.
-A heatmap is a two-dimensional data-representation in which values are represented by colors to show relationships between two variables, one plotted on each axis. (ref: vhttps://chartio.com/learn/charts/heatmap-complete-guide/)
+A heatmap is a two-dimensional data-representation in which values are represented by colours to show relationships between two variables, one plotted on each axis. (ref: vhttps://chartio.com/learn/charts/heatmap-complete-guide/)
 Such plot can be used for the representation of a correlation matrix, showing the relationships between pairs of variables as a grid of colored squares.
-Each square's color represents the value of the correlation coefficient.
+Each square's colour represents the value of the correlation coefficient.
 Using seaborn .heatmap plot function the resulting heatmap reveals that there is a strong positive correlation (0.96) between petal length and petal width, as well as between sepal length and petal length and width (0.87 and 0.82).
-This indicates that the larger petals retain their proportions as they grow in size as the wider they are their lenght increases.
-Also that a flower with a longer sepal will likely have a larger petal.
+This indicates that the larger petals retain their proportions as they grow in size since the wider they are their length increases.
+Also revealed that a flower with a longer sepal will likely have a larger petal.
 Sepal width has a weak negative correlation with petal length and petal width.
 This suggests that the sepals may become slightly narrower as the petals grow in size.

 ### Petal Lenght and width measuement distribution among the species - Box plot
 #### (Program menu: 6.) - Plot saved in **heatmap.png**, petal measurement minimum and maximum data output to the terminal

 A boxplot (or box and whisker plot) is the visualisation of data distribution based on five attributes; minimum, first quartile, median, third quartile and maximum. (ref: https://builtin.com/data-science/boxplot) The box represents the central 50% of the data with a line representing the median value, while the whiskers cover the remaining range of the data.
-Outliers are plotted outside the whsikers range as individual points. ˙ref: https://chartio.com/learn/charts/box-plot-complete-guide/)
+Outliers are plotted outside the whiskers range as individual points. ˙ref: https://chartio.com/learn/charts/box-plot-complete-guide/)
-As previous visualisations demonstrated, petal measurements are the most usefull to distinguish the species therefore the box plot only focuses on petal lenght and width divided into two subplot arranged vertically.
-The three species are plotted on the same subplot for easier copmparison.
+As previous visualisations demonstrated, petal measurements are the most useful to distinguish the species therefore the box plot only focuses on petal lenght and width divided into two subplot arranged vertically.
+The three species are plotted on the same subplot for easier comparison.
 Once again, Iris-setosa shown completely separately on both subplots, just as it did in the scatter plots.
 The other two species also demonstrate the same overlap as before.
 However, unlike the scatter plot that was very informative with regards to individual datapoints, the box plot provides a comprehensive picture of the data distribution, showing the median, typical values, and outliers.
 Typical values or the central 50% of the datapoints show distinction between versicolor and virginica although

-Since the petal length data gives a wider range of values in different data points than the petal width data, it is more suitable to focus on the petal lenghts.
+Since the petal length data gives a wider range of values in different data points than the petal width data, it is more suitable to focus on the petal lengths.